jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

   Same as the first scenario,
   but attacks are only related to the change that was made.
-  The attack surface that existed before the subscription point is not attacked.
+  The attacks resistance management that existed before the subscription point is not attacked.